 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-And now I'll press the Enter key on the numercial keypad in order to accept that change, and you can see that we now have so much space between the a and the v.
-That they almost look like they're separate words.
-And its base it optically inconsistent with the amount of space between the v and the three and the three and the six and the six and the five.
-Alright, now that you understand what in the world kerning is, how do you go about customizing it?
-Cause you're not going to always like what Photoshop or any other design program comes up with.
-Well, I go up to the File menu and choose the Revert command in order to reinstate original text, and now I'm going to zoom in on it here and center it on the screen.
+And you can see that we now have so much space between the A and the v that they almost look like they're separate words.
+And that space is optically inconsistent with the amount of space between the v and 3 and the 3 and the 6, and the 6 and the 5.
+All right.
+Now that you understand what in the world Kerning is.
+How do you go about customizing it? because you're not going to always like what Photoshop or any other design program comes up with.
+Well, I'll go up to the File menu and choose a Revert command in order to reinstate our original text.
+And now I'm going to zoom in on it here and center it on the screen.

-And I'll go ahead and double-click on 365 with the Type tool in order to select it, and then I'll press Ctrl+H or Cmd+H on a Mac.
-To hide that highlight there.
-And for my money, I'm seeing sort of inconsistencies between the amount of space between the three and the six and then the loser space, it seems to me, between the six and the five.
-And I kind of like to tighten things up, in general.
-Well, if you ever run into that, where the spacing just looks wrong, especially with big type, that's where you're going to really notice it, then go ahead and bring up that character panel once again.
+And I'll go ahead and double-click on 365 with the Type tool in order to select it.
+And then I'll press Ctrl+H or Cmd+H on the Mac to hide that highlight there.
+And for my money, I'm seeing sort of inconsistencies between the amount of space between the 3 and 6 and then the looser space it seems to me between the 6 and the 5.
+And I kind of like to tighten things up in general.
+Well, if you ever run into that, where the spacing just looks wrong, especially with big type, that's where you're going to really notice it.

 Get unlimited access to all courses for just $25/month.Become a member

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.

 Make the video wide, narrow, full-screen, or pop the player out of the page into its own window.

 Click on text in the transcript to jump to that spot in the video.
 As the video plays, the relevant spot in the transcript will be highlighted.